Interview Hints and Tips

 Work together as a group

-How you collaborate with others says a lot about how you’ll blend into our united culture.
+How you collaborate with others says a lot about how you’ll blend into our unified culture.

 Ensure presentations cover all the set objectives